Our History

 Rev. Dr. Huston Crutchfield, Sr.

-Rev. Crutchfield assumed the leadership of Shiloh Baptist Church in January, 1946, and was formally installed as the pastor on April 7, 1946.
-Rev. Dr. Huston Crutchfield, Sr. was born on August 26, 1900 in Washington, D.C. to Carmelia Robinson and Lucius Crutchfield.
+Assumed the leadership of Shiloh Baptist Church in January 1946 and was formally installed as the pastor on April 7, 1946.
+Rev. Dr. Huston Crutchfield, Sr. was born on August 26, 1900, in Washington, D.C. to Carmelia Robinson and Lucius Crutchfield.
 He studied theology at Hartford Seminary, Hartford, Connecticut, the Baptist Educational Center, New York, New York, and the Virginia Theological Seminary and College where he received his Honorary Doctor of Divinity Degree on May 27, 1961.

 Rev. Crutchfield was known as a kind and generous man with a humble spirit.
 He was an effective leader and was blessed with people who were willing to follow his wise leadership and share a common dream to build.